-At first he defended Goodwin, but he quickly found certain things Goodwin had been telling him were in fact complete fabrications.
+At first he defended Goodwin, but he quickly found certain things Goodwin had been telling him were in fact made up nonsense.
 The supposed model for Just Killing Time‘s serial killer, Zefferino Lorio, was someone that Cussler and Goodwin had met when the three of them had worked together searching for shipwrecks.
 Goodwin later told Cussler that Lorio had been found to have murdered several people, had threatened to kill Cussler and his family and ended up dying in prison.
 In fact Lorio was convicted as a small time con artist, not a murderer, and still very much alive while serving the rest of his prison sentence.
 Further inconsistencies continued to mount and resulted in Cussler completely breaking ties with Goodwin.

 Goodwin maintained that he was the victim of a operation to smear him by a CIA agent that he had encountered in his past.
-Wambaugh for the situation hard to believe saying “[i]t sounds like the guy has gone to elaborate lengths.”
+Wambaugh found the situation hard to believe saying “[i]t sounds like the guy has gone to elaborate lengths.”

-Rather amazingly after all these revelations, Just Killing Time was picked up by another publisher and he received a still sizable advance of about $500,000.
+Rather amazingly after all these revelations, Just Killing Time was still picked up by another publisher and he received a sizable advance of about $500,000.
 In the process he proved that a le Carré blurb is worth about $200,000.

 On the downside, Goodwin ended up being investigated by the State’s Attorney’s Office for wire fraud and faced a Grand Jury investigation.
 In addition, Cussler worked with his agent Peter Lampack, who was also Goodwin’s agent, to get the $143,000 he had loaned to Goodwin back.
 Lampack sent Cussler the money right out of that $500,000 advance check.
 Definitely a “win some, lose some” proposition for our first time author.